 See from the client’s point of view.

-Every experience your client has in your space, you want to be a positive one.
+Every experience your client has in your commercial space, you want to be a positive one.
 Your design should not be focused on what you like, personal tastes need to be put aside when it comes to your business.

 Ask yourself this: What are their 5 senses, hear, see, smell, taste, feel, telling them as they walk through your door?
 Does that reflect your brand and the experience you are hoping that your clients or potential clients are having?